-The District as the country at large is faced with the challenge of ensuring that necessary support is given to people with disability, much work needs to be done to ensure that as we strive for better life for all people with disability are not excluded, that they are accommodated within the communities and in all aspects of community activities in government programs and accommodative employment opportunities are created for them.
+The District as the country at large is faced with the challenge of ensuring that necessary support is given to people with disabilities.
+A lot of work still needs to be done to ensure that as we strive for better life for all, people with disabilities are not excluded.
+All programmes that implemented within the communities should prioritise the needs and conditions of people with disabilities and ensuring that employment opportunities are created for them.

-Furthermore people with disability are still confronted with challenges regarding their participation in economic activities, access to public facilities, housing and other social services rendered by the state and the private sector, some strides have been made in terms of legislation to address the matter however not much has being done to effect the intention and expectations of the legislation and the people with Disability.
-The District has established local and District Disability Forums to help people living with disability to have a platform to be involved in service delivery engage with stakeholders and to have influence in policy matters, the district municipality has also facilitated and supported the Department of health to meet its backlog of providing the needy disabled people with wheel chairs.
+Furthermore people with disabilities are still confronted with challenges regarding their participation in economic activities, access to public facilities, housing and other social services rendered by the state and the private sector.
+Some strides have been made in terms of legislation to address the matter however not much has been done to effect the intention and expectations of the legislation and the people with Disabilities.

+The District has established local and District Disability Forums to work together with organisations of people living with disability to have a platform to be involved in service delivery engage with stakeholders and to have influence in policy matters, the district municipality has also facilitated and supported the Department of health to meet its backlog of providing the needy disabled people with wheel chairs.
+The District commemorates the International Day for People with Disabilities on annual basis in order to create awareness.
+In order to intensify our commitments we have supported our deaf community by hosting workshops on sign language.
+In the year 2010 the District together with the Council for the Blind sensitised the municipal officials and other social partners on the world of a blind person and Braille.

-Key Issues pertaining to people with disabilities includes among others the following:
+Key Issues pertaining to people with disabilities include among others the following:

-- Lack of appropriate facilities - Lack of access to economic , training /development and employment opportunities - Lack of access to housing and public facilities - Discrimination - Lack of access to social and health services - Finalisation of the District Disability Strategy
+- Inadequate facilities - Strengthen Disability Forums - Insufficient access to economic , training /development and employment opportunities - Poor access to proper housing and public facilities - Poor access to information for example sign language and Braille - Discrimination - Inadequate social and health services - Finalisation of the District Disability Strategy